apaichon/graphql-tutorial/docs/lab-5_module5_en.md

 }
 ```

 ## Lab5.6 - Multiple insert data with best performance for database.
-**Objective:**
-Understand how to write GraphQuery Mutations to insert multiple data items by adding Mutations to support adding large amounts of data that are suitable for batch operations in the database.
+**Objective:** Understand how to write GraphQuery Mutations to insert multiple data items by adding Mutations to support adding large amounts of data that are suitable for batch operations in the database.
-**Related files in this lab**
+**ไฟล์ทีี่เกี่ยวข้องใน Lab นี้**

 Use the same group of files from the insert example to add functions to different parts.

 1. Add function *InsertContacts* in the file *internal/contact/contact.repo.go* as follows
 ```go
 func (cr *ContactRepo) InsertContacts(contacts []*models.ContactModel) ( int64, error) {